Skip to content

 Legacy applications, while reliable, often lack the scalability, cost-efficiency, and performance required to meet modern demands.
 Migrating legacy applications to the cloud allows your company the ability to scale resources on-demand, optimize operational costs, and achieve enhanced application performance, allowing you to remain competitive.

-1. Understand Your Current Environment
+1. Understand Your Current Cloud Environment

 Here are some areas to consider as you evaluate your environment: